(For a short video about this topic, click here.)

-If all of the templates applied to a device omit a particular setting, then that setting as configured in the device administration page of the respective device will be used (since there are no templates configured to override it).
-However, those settings can still be overridden by future device templates that include them.
-The only way to prevent device templates from overriding device administration settings is to either omit the setting from any device templates that may be applied to that device or to turn off device template usage completely for that device (recommended only in unusual circumstances).
+If all of the templates applied to a device omit a particular setting, then that setting as configured in the device administration of the respective device will be used (since there is no template setting to override it).
+However, those settings can still be overridden by future device templates that do include them.
+The only way to prevent device templates from overriding device-level settings is to either omit the setting from any device templates that may be applied to that device or to turn off device template usage completely for that device (recommended only in unusual circumstances).

-To prevent configuration errors, device templates are designed in such a way that any setting included in a template, that is incompatible (or not applicable) with a device the template is applied to, will simply be ignored by that device.
+To prevent configuration errors, device templates are designed in such a way that any setting included in a template that is not compatible (or not applicable) with a device the template is applied to, will simply be ignored by that device.
 This provides a great deal of flexibility for administrators when designing a device template strategy, as settings for entirely different kinds of devices may be included in the same template.

 Example of Device Template Usage

-To be more specific: All managed devices on the network now have a latency threshold check applied globally from the “Default” template.
-Since the template hierarchy applies site-level device templates after the “Global Default” level, all of the devices assigned to the Beijing site have that setting overridden with the 400ms configuration setting from the “Beijing-Devices” template (which is applied to all of the devices in that site).
+To be more specific: All managed devices on the network now have a latency threshold check applied globally from the Default template.
+Since the template hierarchy applies site-level device templates after the global level, all of the devices assigned to the Beijing site have that setting overridden with the 400 ms setting from the “Beijing-Devices” template.
 Now, even though the “Beijing-Core-01” router is also in the Beijing site, we applied the “Remote-Core Routers” template directly to that device.
 Since device-level templates are always the last to be applied in the hierarchy, the “Remote-Core Routers” template setting is used for the “Beijing-Core-01” device.

-Additionally, as an example of how the device template settings cascade, if a device template named “Cisco Routers” is assigned to the “Cisco Router” device type, and had a CPU Utilization threshold check with a setting of 90% included, but the aforementioned “Default”, “Beijing-Devices”, and “Remote-Core Routers” templates did not, that setting would cascade across the later templates, without interference, and be applied to the “Beijing-Core-01” device (because it is, in fact, a Cisco router).
-Remember, because this template was assigned to a device type, this check would also be added to every other managed device of this type on the network.
+Additionally, as an example of how the device template settings cascade, if a device template named “Cisco Routers” is assigned to the “Cisco Router” device type, and had a CPU utilization threshold check with a setting of 90% included, but the aforementioned Default, “Beijing-Devices,” and “Remote-Core Routers” templates did not, that setting would cascade across the later templates—without interference—and be applied to the “Beijing-Core-01” device (because it is, in fact, a Cisco router).
+Remember, because this template was assigned to a device type, these settings would also be applied to every other managed device of this type on the network.

 The “Default” Template